Valéry Giroux

-Valéry Giroux (born 24 March 1974) is a Canadian philosopher, lawyer and animal rights activist from Quebec.
-She is an adjunct professor at the Université de Montréal Faculty of Law, associate director for the Centre de recherche en éthique ("Ethics Research Center"), a Fellow of the Oxford Centre for Animal Ethics, and an author and speaker on animal ethics issues and veganism, with a notable focus on the topic of antispeciesism through her co-editorship of the antispeciesist journal L'Amorce.
-Her philosophy defends equal moral consideration for all sentient beings, rejects the view that human use of non-human animals is morally permissible, and advocates an individual right to freedom for all sentient beings, regardless of species, with a focus on negative or republican freedom rather than positive freedom.
+Valéry Giroux (born 24 March 1974) is a Canadian philosopher, lawyer, and animal rights activist from Quebec.
+She is an adjunct professor at the Université de Montréal Faculty of Law, associate director of the Centre de recherche en éthique ("Ethics Research Center"), and a Fellow of the Oxford Centre for Animal Ethics.
+Her work concerns animal ethics, veganism, and antispeciesism.
+She is co-editor of the antispeciesist French-language journal L'Amorce.

 Education and career

 After obtaining a bachelor's degree in law from the Université de Montréal (UdeM) in 1997, Giroux became a member of the Bar of Quebec in 2001.
-From an interest in issues surrounding animal rights, she studied for a master's degree in law at UdeM, with a thesis on a project to reform the cruelty to animals offences of the Canadian Criminal Code.
-She then undertook doctoral studies in philosophy at the UdeM and devoted her doctoral thesis, which was supervised by Christine Tappolet, to the extension of the most fundamental human rights to all sentient beings; the thesis, the first in Quebec in animal ethics, was published in book form by Éditions L'Âge d'Homme in 2017.
+Her interest in animal rights led her to complete a master's degree in law at UdeM, with a thesis on reforming cruelty to animals offences in the Canadian Criminal Code.
+She then undertook doctoral studies in philosophy at UdeM.
+Her doctoral thesis, supervised by Christine Tappolet, concerned the extension of basic human rights to all sentient beings.
+It was the first doctoral thesis in animal ethics in Quebec and was published as a book by Éditions L'Âge d'Homme in 2017.

 Giroux is an adjunct professor at the Université de Montréal Faculty of Law.
-She is also associate director for the Centre de recherche en éthique ("Ethics Research Center") and a Fellow of the Oxford Centre for Animal Ethics.
-She is the author of the book Contre l'exploitation animale ("Against Animal Exploitation") and the co-author, with Renan Larue, of the book Le Véganisme ("Veganism") in the PUF editorial collection "Que sais-je?" ("What do I know?) and a book in the same collection, L'antispécisme ("Antispeciesism").
-Giroux is regularly invited to speak to the media on issues relating to animal ethics.
-She is co-editor of the French-language journal L'Amorce ("The Primer") which focuses on antispeciesism.
+She is also associate director of the Centre de recherche en éthique and a Fellow of the Oxford Centre for Animal Ethics.
+She is the author of Contre l'exploitation animale ("Against Animal Exploitation") and the co-author, with Renan Larue, of Le Véganisme ("Veganism") in the PUF collection "Que sais-je?".
+She also wrote L'antispécisme ("Antispeciesism") in the same collection.
+Giroux is regularly invited to speak to the media on animal ethics.
+She is co-editor of L'Amorce ("The Primer"), a French-language journal focused on antispeciesism.